karlg100/MI-GRBL-Z-AXIS-Servo-Controller/README.md

 # MI-GRBL-Z-AXIS-Servo-Controller

 ### Overview
-This plug-in allows for servo up or down.
+This plug-in is a gcode output plugin for Inkscape, and allows for servo up or down.
 Here is a description of the features of the plug-in.

+***This version/branch of the plugin was written for Inkscape 0.92 and is no longer maintained.
+It is recommended to upgrade to a newer version of Inkscape and a newer version/branch of this plugin.***

 * Servo down:  The command for move servo down.
 For example, M03 or M106.
 * Servo up: The command for move servo up.
 For example, M05 or M107.